Losant/losant-docs/docs/devices/overview.md

 ### Connection Status

-The current connection status of your device is always available at the top of the device page.
+The current connection status of your device is always available beneath the device page's subnavigation.
 For peripheral type devices, the connection status of the gateway device it is configured to use is displayed.

 ![Connection Status](/images/devices/connection-status.png "Connection Status")